jes-sherborne/jquery-signature-panel-plugin/README.markdown

 * Add the class `signature-panel-ipad` to your SignaturePanel `div`
 * When initializing the SignaturePanel, set all the `ElementType` properties to `"link"` and set `controlBarHeight: 42`

-Here's an example of how to use the iPad style:
+Here's an example of how to use the iPad style (you can find this code at /examples/signature-panel-styling.html):

     <!DOCTYPE html>
     <html>